Greg Powe Bio

 Gregory Powe, AIA, NCARB leads Powe Studio Architects.
 Greg brings more than 45 years of diverse architectural experience in design, project management, programming and planning.

-In addition to project design and project management, Greg has served as Design Director for a major international development company and as Managing Principal of a number of regional offices of major national architecture and engineering firms, before opening his own studio in Charlottesville, VA.
+In addition to project design and project management, Greg has served as Design Director for a major international development company and as Managing Principal of a number of regional offices of major national architecture and engineering firms, before opening his own studios in Washington, DC and Charlottesville, VA.

 Greg is a strong advocate for impactful “contextual architecture”, buildings which not only creatively satisfy their internal needs but also positively contribute to their natural and built surroundings.
 Greg has particular expertise in the planning and design of complex urban mixed-use complexes.
 He has also facilitated numerous successful public private partnerships.